 Maximize Your Savings

 The last decade of your career is an important time to consider maximizing your savings.
 Fortunately, once you turn 50, you can make larger contributions to your retirement plans.
-If you have an individual retirement account (IRA), you can contribute $6,500 per year if you're 50 or older — it's called a "catch-up clause" and it's an additional $1,000 that younger income earners cannot contribute to their IRAs, according to the Internal Revenue Service (IRS).
+If you have a traditional or Roth individual retirement account (IRA), you can contribute a total of $7,000 in 2020 if you're 50 or older — it's called a catch-up contribution, which is an additional $1,000 that younger income earners cannot contribute to their IRAs, according to the Internal Revenue Service (IRS).

-If you have a 401(k) at work, the IRS allows you to contribute $24,000 per year if you're 50 or older — $6,000 per year more than the amount those under 50 can contibute.
+If you have a 401(k) at work, the IRS allows you to contribute up to a maximum of $26,000 in 2020 if you're 50 or older — $6,500 per year more than the amount those under 50 can contribute.
 So consider taking advantage of these higher contribution levels to help build your savings while you still can.

 Consider a Later Retirement Date